Rubabshah1/TCNA/README.md

 # TCNA - The Cancer Noise Atlas

 ## TCNA is a comprehensive analysis platform for gene expression variability, pathway interactions, and tumor analysis across different cancer types.
-Uncover hidden patterns in tumor heterogeneity and discover therapeutic targets.